SteeltoeOSS/steeltoe-site/source/docs/steeltoe-circuitbreaker.html.markdown

 ##### 1.2.4 Thread Pool Settings

-In addition to configuring the settings for Hystrix commands, you can also configure the settings Steeltoe Hystrix will use in creating and managing its thread pools.
+In addition to configuring the settings for Hystrix commands, you can also configure settings Steeltoe Hystrix will use in creating and managing its thread pools.

 In most cases, you will be able to take the defaults and not have to configure these settings.

-Just like for Hystrix command settings, there are four levels of precedence that are followed and applied:
+Just like for Hystrix command settings, there are four types of settings and levels of precedence that are followed and applied by the framework:

 1. `Fixed global pool settings` - these are defaults for all Hystrix pools.
 These settings will be used if nothing else is specified.
 2. `Configured global pool settings` - these are defaults specified in configuration files that override the fixed values above and apply to all Hystrix pools.
 3. `Pool settings specified in code` - these are settings you specify in the constructor of your Hystrix thread pool.
 These settings will apply to all commands that are created that reference that pool.
 4. `Configured pool specific settings` - these are settings specified in configuration files that are targeted at named thread pools and will apply to all commands that are created that reference that pool.

-All configured Hystrix settings should be placed under the prefix with the key `hystrix:threadpool:`.
+All configured thread pool settings should be placed under the prefix with the key `hystrix:threadpool:`.

 All configured global settings, as described in #2 above, should be placed under the prefix `hystrix:threadpool:default:`.
 Here is an example which configures the default number of threads in all thread pools to be 20: `hystrix:threadpool:default:coreSize=20`

 If you wish to configure the settings for a thread pool in code, you will have to make use of the [`HystrixThreadPoolOptions`](https://github.com/SteeltoeOSS/CircuitBreaker/blob/master/src/Steeltoe.CircuitBreaker.Hystrix.Core/HystrixThreadPoolOptions.cs) type found in the `Steeltoe.CircuitBreaker.Hystrix.Core` package.
 More information on how to use this type and configure thread pool settings will follow in later sections.

 All configured pool specific settings, as described in #4 above, should be placed under the prefix `hystrix:threadpool:HYSTRIX_THREADPOOL_KEY:`, where `HYSTRIX_THREADPOOL_KEY` is the "name" of the thread pool.
+Note that the default name of the thread pool used by a command, if not overridden, will be the command group name applied to the command.
 Here is an example which configures the number of threads for the Hystrix thread pool with the "name"=foobar to be 40:
 `hystrix:threadpool:foobar:coreSize=40`

 The following tables specify all of the possible settings.